 Analysis: Under ASC 605, Entity A would be able to recognize the $100,000 fee as the work is earned.
 Entity A would also be able to recognize the additional services as the entity has performed such services in the past and has established a pattern to determine that such fees are realizable.

 Under ASC 606, it is apparent that the $100,000 fee should be recognized as the work is performed as the agreement satisfies the definition of a contract.
 However, upon legal consultation, if the entity determines that the additional services are not “enforceable,” such revenue would not be recognized until all the rights to the fees under the arrangement become enforceable (i.e. most likely when the cash is collected).

 Action Plan: Stay Tuned!!!

 On January 17, 2018, the ACIPA’s Private Company Practice Section (PCPS) committee sent a letter to the FASB, requesting that private companies be allowed to employ less restrictive interpretations to certain aspects of ASC 606.
 One of the issues raised by the PCPS, related to concerns of the contract enforceability provisions contained in the guidance.
 Until the FASB responds to the concerns raised by the PCPS, it is difficult to determine an appropriate action plan for private entities.
 However, if no further modifications to ASC 606 are made by the FASB, entities should plan on modifying their business practice for any arrangements which may not be “enforceable.”
 This could result in more consultations with legal counsel and/or deferral of additional revenues.
-Private companies will be required to adopt the new standard for calendar years beginning January 1, 2019, while public companies must adopt the standard in the first quarter of 2018.
+Private companies were required to adopt the new standard effective December 15, 2018, while public companies must adopt the standard in the first quarter of 2018.

 - Revenue Recognition: Accounting for Franchisor Revenues